-Many pregnant women decide they do want to have the combined screening test because, if it did come back as high risk, they’d then want to have the other more accurate tests – and, if those came back positive, they could either make a decision about whether to continue with the pregnancy or be prepared for what’s to come.
+Many pregnant women decide they do want to have the combined screening test because, if it did come back as a high chance, they'd then want to have the other more accurate tests – and, if those came back positive, they could either make a decision about whether to continue with the pregnancy or be prepared for what's to come.

 For those who choose not to have the combined screening test, like MFM forum poster Ninja Pigeon, it's often more of a gut decision that knowing more wouldn't make any difference.
 "We didn't have any testing, over and above the normal ultrasound scan," she says.
 "We talked about it and we both agreed that we wouldn't terminate whatever, so the tests were redundant.

 "But I don't think there's any right or wrong here.
 It's a very personal choice."